Eminer78/EM-PROD-DEVELOPMENT-LLC/README.md

 The site uses HTML, CSS, and there is a bootstrap carousel on the home page.

-4 things that I would like to enhance on the website are 1.
-Add more samples of previous projects on the home page.
+Things that I would like to enhance on the website are;

+1. Add more samples of previous projects on the home page.
 2. Add more styling elements to the pages as the site is fairly bland.
-3. Potentially add other features that would make the page more interactive by adding videos 4.
-Make the site more user friendly on smaller screen devices.
+3. Potentially add other features that would make the page more interactive by adding videos.
+4. Make the site more user friendly on smaller screen devices.

 Hosted link
 https://eminer78.github.io/EM-PROD-DEVELOPMENT-LLC/